thatpythonguys/thatpythonguys.github.io/_posts/2022-06-19-ntperfectnumbers.md

 $$

 So the sum of divisors will always be more than $2n$.
-This means that the number cannot be perfect, finishing the proof
+This means that the number cannot be perfect, finishing the proof.
 $\blacksquare$

 ### So we can create as many as we want right?